mvkrish/sfoodtruck/README.md

-# Find a foodtruck closer to you in SFO downtown.
+# Find a food truck closer to you in SFO downtown.

 ## Running Locally